NicolasStrohmDriverless/autonomous-system/README.md

 ros2 run random_cone_detect multi_node_main
 ```

+The `car_state_node` provides a `max_yaw_accel` parameter which limits the
+angular acceleration used when updating the vehicle pose.
+Adjust this parameter
+when launching the node to modify the vehicle's turning behaviour.

 If `colcon build` is not executed or the `setup.bash` file is not sourced, you
 may see import errors such as ``ModuleNotFoundError: No module named
 'ebs_active'``.